interfacerproject/interfacer-docs/docs/pages/components.md

 #### Cryptography and privacy
 * The sign in/up flow of FabCityOS is managed by the [Zenflows-crypto](/pages/zenflows-crypto) scheme:
-  - Each operation operation performed by the user is signed using the [EDDSA](https://datatracker.ietf.org/doc/rfc8032/) scheme with the user's private key, which are **never communicated to the server**.
+  - Each operation performed by the user is signed using the [EDDSA](https://datatracker.ietf.org/doc/rfc8032/) scheme with the user's private key, which are **never communicated to the server**.
 The server knows only the public keys of each user, so in case of a server-side security breach, the hackers will not be able to impersonate any user.
-  - The user's keyring is generate at sign-up based on the user's answers to a set of security questions.
+  - The user's keyring is generated at sign-up based on the user's answers to a set of security questions.
   - Based on the user's answers to the security questions, a seed as [mnemonic passphrase](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) format is printed out, the seed can be used to recreate the private keys and sign in from the same device or a different one.
   - In case the seed is lost, it can be recreated by answering the security questions again.